VladChat/luggage-scale/blog_src/content/posts/2025/10/galaxy-s-largest-star-formation-captured-in-never-before-seen-detail-motion-powe.md

 A: About 10–15 seconds of moderate shaking or a short walk with the scale in your hand typically primes the supercapacitor for several consecutive weigh-ins.
 If the display dims, a brief top-up shake restores full brightness and stability.

 Q: Can I calibrate a motion-powered luggage scale at home?
 A: Yes.
 Most models include a simple calibration mode.
 Use a known reference weight—like a set of dumbbells or gym plates verified on a floor scale—and follow the prompts.
-For a detailed walkthrough, see how to <a href="https://www.luggage-scale.com/guides/how-to-calibrate-a-luggage-scale">calibrate a luggage scale</a> step-by-step.
+For a detailed walkthrough, see how to calibrate a luggage scale step-by-step.